paulcosmos/new-world-template/content/services/vehicle-towing.md

 ---
-title: "Emergency Vehicle Towing"
+title: "Vehicle Towing"
 type: service-item
-desc: Towing for damaged or un-drivable vehciles
+desc: "Nationwide towing service for damaged or un-drivable vehicles."
-weight: 2
+weight: 4
 image: images/towing-traffic.jpg
 anchor: "Emergency Towing"
 ---
-## Emergency Vehicle Towing
+## Vehicle Towing

 Our recovery vehicles are capable of towing and transporting a wide range of makes and models, from small cars to large vans.
 We can also recover and tow non-drivable vehicles, such as trailer, caravans, even boats and farm machinery.